valk0x29a/gamerunner-raylib/README.md

 LMB - fire equipped weapon
 RMB - launch equipped grenade
 ## Quick Guide:
-The point of the game is to survive the longest you can.
+The goal of the game is to survive the longest you can.
-By shooting enemies from the back you deal more damage to enemies, also when the last bullet that killed them shoots their health hitbox (blue box behind enemies) - they drop health pickups that player can regenerate with
+By shooting enemies from the back you deal more damage to them, also when the last bullet that killed them shoots their health hitbox (blue box behind enemies) - they drop health pickups that player can regenerate with